Wildflower Hike, Whychus Canyon Preserve

 Join the Deschutes Land Trust and Carol Moorehead for a wildflower hike at Whychus Canyon Preserve.
 Explore ancient juniper groves while searching for a myriad of spring wildflowers like balsamroot, lupine, and penstemon.
 Enjoy hiking beneath the towering ponderosa pines while you make your way down to Whychus Creek.
 Along the way, take a break at a rocky outcrop with panoramic views of mountain peaks.
 Registration is required and opens 1 month prior to the event.

 Outing Details + Route

-Hike Rating: This is a moderate, ~ 3-4 mile hike on dirt roads and trails.
+Hike Rating: This is a challenging, ~5-6 mile hike on the Whychus Canyon Preserve hiking trails.

-Route: This hike will start at the North Trailhead of the Metolius Preserve and will explore trails in the area.
+Route: This hike will start at the Whychus Canyon Preserve kiosk and follow trails down into the Whychus Creek canyon.
 Terrain will be uneven at times.

 What to Bring

 Snacks/Lunch, water, sturdy hiking shoes.
 Dress for the weather.

 Whychus Canyon Preserve is a 930 acre Preserve on Whychus Creek near Sisters, Oregon.
 It was first established by the Deschutes Land Trust in 2010 and an additional 480 acres was added in 2014.
 The Preserve contains four miles of Whychus Creek, high quality grasslands, old growth juniper, cottonwood and aspen stands.
 With such a diverse range of habitats, Whychus Canyon Preserve is home to a variety of fish and wildlife.